SilenZcience/cat_win/ARGUMENTS.md

 ### <a id="replace">[a,b]</a>

 Replaces the Substring defined by a with the Substring b in every Line of Every File.
-The Substrings a and b are unicode-escaped (\\n will be interpreted as an actual Newline) but in Case of an unicode-error the Substrings will simply be used literally.
+The Substrings a and b are unicode-escaped (\\n will be interpreted as an actual Newline) if the Config Option `unicode_escaped_replace` is set but in Case of an unicode-error the Substrings will simply be used literally.
 Comma (,) can be escaped using `\,` despite it not being a valid unicode-escape Sequence.
 When one of the Substrings contains Whitespaces it is neccessary to encase the entire Parameter with Quotes as defined by the Terminal used.